cweb/confusables.js/README.md

-# jsConfusables
+# confusablesjs
 A javascript library for Unicode Confusables

 ## Dependency
 If you want to call the provided `confuse()` function with your input, it requires [String.fromCodePoint](https://github.com/mathiasbynens/String.fromCodePoint) by [Mathias Bynens](https://mathiasbynens.be/).

 ## Installation
-The test page `index.html` is running at [http://lookout.net/test/jsconfusables](http://lookout.net/test/jsconfusables)
+The test page `index.html` is running at [http://lookout.net/test/confusablesjs](http://lookout.net/test/confusablesjs)

 In a browser: